Robot-Dreams-RO/devops_engineer/docs/_sources/12_project/introduction.rst.txt

 1. After course 23:
     - Write an Ansible playbook that:
-        - Configure the VPS
+        - Configure the virtual machine
-        - Deploy the chatbot on the VPS using Kubernetes
+        - Deploy the chatbot on the cloud using Kubernetes or Azure Functions